 - a.
 Digital Modulation: Systems operating in the Citizens Broadband Radio Service must [shall] use digital modulation techniques. - b.
-Conducted and Emitted Power Limits: Unless otherwise specified in this subsection, the maximum EIRP and maximum Power Spectral Density (PSD) of any CBSD and End User Device must [shall] comply with the limits shown in the table below:
+Power Limits: Unless otherwise specified in this subsection, the maximum EIRP and maximum Power Spectral Density (PSD) of any CBSD and End User Device must [shall] comply with the limits shown in the table below:

-Maximum EIRP Maximum PSD

-Device (dBm/10 megahertz) (dBm/MHz)
+Device Maximum EIRP (dBm/10 megahertz) Maximum PSD (dBm/MHz)

 End User Device 23 n/a

 Category A CBSD 30 20

 Category B CBSD 47 37

-^{} Category B CBSDs will only be authorized for use after an ESC is approved and commercially deployed consistent with [Ref-2, 96.15 and 96.67].
+- Category B CBSDs will only be authorized for use after an ESC is approved and commercially deployed consistent with [Ref-2, 96.15 and 96.67].22 - c.

-- c.
 Power Management: CBSDs and End User Devices shall limit their operating power to the minimum necessary for successful operations. - CBSDs must [shall] support transmit power control capability and the capability to limit their maximum EIRP and the maximum EIRP of associated End User Devices in response to instructions from an SAS. - ii.
 End User Devices shall include transmit power control capability and the capability to limit their maximum EIRP in response to instructions from their associated CBSDs. - d.
 Received Signal Strength Limits: - i.
-For both Priority Access and GAA users, CBSD transmissions must [shall] be managed such that the aggregate received signal strength, for all locations within the PAL Protection Area of any co-channel

-PAL, shall not exceed an average (RMS) power level of -80 dBm in any direction when integrated over a 10 megahertz reference bandwidth, with the measurement antenna placed at a height of 1.5 meters above ground level, unless the affected PAL licensees agree to an alternative limit and communicate that to the SAS.
+For both Priority Access and GAA users, CBSD transmissions must [shall] be managed such that the aggregate received signal strength, for all locations within the PAL Protection Area of any co-channel PAL, shall not exceed an average (RMS) power level of -80 dBm in any direction when integrated over a 10 megahertz reference bandwidth, with the measurement antenna placed at a height of 1.5 meters above ground level, unless the affected PAL licensees agree to an alternative limit and communicate that to the SAS. - ii.

-- ii.
 These limits shall not apply for co-channel operations at the boundary between geographically adjacent PALs held by the same Priority Access Licensee. - e.
 3.5 GHz Emissions and Interference Limits: - i.
 General protection levels.
-Except as otherwise specified below, for channel and frequency assignments made by the SAS to CBSDs, the conducted power of any emission outside the fundamental emission (whether in or outside of the authorized band) shall not exceed -13 dBm/MHz within 0-10 megahertz above the upper SAS-assigned channel edge and within 0-10 megahertz below the lower SAS-assigned channel edge.
-At all frequencies greater than 10 megahertz above the upper SAS assigned channel edge and less than 10 MHz below the lower SAS assigned channel edge 21, the conducted power of any emission shall not exceed -25 dBm/MHz.
-The upper and lower SAS assigned channel edges are the upper and lower limits of any channel assigned to a CBSD by an SAS, or in the case of multiple contiguous channels, the upper and lower limits of the combined contiguous channels. - ii.
-Additional protection levels.
-Notwithstanding paragraph (d)(i) of this section, the conducted power of any emissions below 3530 MHz or above 3720 MHz shall not exceed -40 dBm/MHz. - iii.
-Measurement procedure:
+Except as otherwise specified below, for channel and frequency assignments made by the SAS to CBSDs, the conducted power of any CBSD emission outside the fundamental emission bandwidth as specified below (whether the emission is inside or outside of the authorized band) shall not exceed -13 dBm/MHz within 0-10 megahertz above the upper SAS-assigned channel edge and within 0-10 megahertz below the lower SAS-assigned channel edge.
+At all frequencies greater than 10 megahertz above the upper SAS assigned channel edge and less than 10 MHz below the lower SAS assigned channel edge and less than 10 MHz below the lower SAS assigned channel edge 23, the conducted power of any CBSD emission shall not exceed -25 dBm/MHz.
+The upper and lower SAS assigned channel edges are the upper and lower